Taxidermist

 maker to a painter & finisher.

-techniques may help individuals secure a part time job, which
+help individuals secure a part time job, which could lead to

-safety issues within the industry are usually the exposure to
+within the industry are usually the exposure to preserving/tanning

-feathers and dust.
-Most professional firms work from 'technical
+Most professional firms work from 'technical plants,' and along

 -